 Speaking for myself, I don’t want to have to trip over a passed out homeless person while walking my daughter into a coffee shop or restaurant.
 I don’t want to explain why someone is defecating in a public place.
 I don’t want to worry about my family being attacked on muni by a deranged individual.
 I want to be able to take her to a park or playground without having to worry about cleaning up garbage left behind by a homeless encampment.

-And given how much my little slice of heaven costs me each month in property taxes and mortgage, I feel all the more strongly about these things.
-I know that the solution to the problem of chronic homelessness is not an easy one, and I’m certainly not an advocate of round ’em up and lock ’em away.
-But, unfortunately in my experience, too many of our elected leaders either feel that homelessness is a valid and acceptable life choice or they lack the political will to make meaningful change.
+And given how much a little slice of heaven costs each month in property taxes and mortgage, I feel all the more strongly about these things.
+I know that the solution to the problem of chronic homelessness is not an easy one, and I’m not an advocate of round ’em up and lock ’em away.
+But, unfortunately in my experience, too many of our elected leaders feel that homelessness is a valid and acceptable life choice or they lack the political will to make meaningful change.